BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller vendors, local markets, and tips.
+While credit cards are widely accepted at resorts and larger restaurants, always have some CFP francs (XPF) on hand for smaller local markets, fruit stands, and tips.
 ATMs are available, but it's wise to withdraw a bit more than you think you'll need at once to avoid multiple transaction fees.

 transport